Eleja99/alx-system_engineering-devops/0x01-shell_permissions/README.md

-A script that adds execute permission
+A script that adds execute and read permission